mbastard/TargetingCustomers_DAIB/README.md

 of money over a defined period of time.
 In return, the customer received a discount voucher.
 The company wants to know which members responded best to this marketing campaign by spending more money.

+## Environment

+The "Readme_environment.md" file explains how you should set up your environment.

 ## Data

 The data for this project is available on Moodle under the group work project description folder.
 The data comprises